abhijithms123/kong-gateway-docker-compose/README.md

      $docker compose up -d

          #setting up KONGA.

    1.create an admin

   2.sign in with the admin credentials

   3.add a connection to the admin api.

-     set the url of the connection as: http://kong:8001 since both the containers are in the same network("kong-net") the container name is given as the host.
+    .set the url of the connection as: http://kong:8001 .since both the containers are in the same network("kong-net") the container name is given as the host.